Words from the Head of School

 Finally, we will practice curiosity outside of the classroom, by taking our students to new learning destinations thanks to our Global learning program that will offer a trip per grade (from Gr 4 to Gr 12 with projects for the younger ones currently being investigated), directly in line with their curriculum.
 Traveling with purpose!

 In light of so many good things to come, this new school year will most certainly be extraordinary.
 As prospective families, you are at the beginning of your journey, still exploring the many local excellent choices that are yours.
-When meeting our admissions team, or touring our campuses, as you learn about our school and its programs, I hope you will feel the power of the LFSF choice, and the warmth of our community that looks forward to welcoming you home, at LFSF!
+When meeting our admissions team, or touring our campuses, as you learn about our international school and its programs, I hope you will feel the power of the LFSF choice, and the warmth of our community that looks forward to welcoming you home, at LFSF!

 Stay well and take good care,